hs105/openai-universe-setup-run/README.md

-# car-race-algo
-The goal of this project is to implement and develop RL algorithms for a game using images.

-We are using the DustDive whose control Interface is provided by openAI Universe (released Dec.
-5, 2016).
+This document shows how to run openAI Universe (released Dec.
+5, 2016) on Ubuntu 16.04 with Python 3.

 ## Setup git account
 * git config --global user.name "<YourGitHubUserName>"